 Elderly is a way of thinking and acting, rather than a number of birthdays.
 The person who is rigid in thinking, unable and unwilling to consider new ideas, and rutted into acting in limited and old ways is elderly.
-The person who is adaptable to new ways of thinking and willing to explore new ideas and experiences is youthful in mind, if not in body.
-Helping others to do the same is another sign of the non elderly.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.